A Dead Pine tree may be harboring a colony of beetles and borers

 SOLUTION: These insects usually enter the tree at eye level and above.
 You may see the tiny holes.
 You may see tiny dribbles of sap, or little dried mounds of sap, especially on a white pine.
 Other pines don’t have as much sap available.
 If you can spot these beetles, ask quickly.

 REMOVE the tree.
-Spaying and other methods of deterrent won’t work at this point.
+Spraying and other methods of deterrent won’t work at this point.

 Nearby Pine trees on your property and your neighbors WILL VERY LIKELY become infested if the tree and all of it's bark is left on your property.
 Getting rid of the tree as soon as you identify that it is infested is highly recommended.